kassanmoor/http-requester-ff/trunk/trunk/http-requester-ff/src/readme.txt

 The ordering and width of each column are now persisted.
 Additionally, if a value is too large for a column it will be truncated and a tooltip will display the full value.
 2) The headers and parameters list controls have been similarly updated.
+3) The response content now properly shows with a scrollbar if there are lots of response headers

 0.5: (03/07/2011):
 1) Updated to work with Firefox 4